ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   he discreetly sets onto his bed.

-  The errant clouds, feeling a tad abashed turn the sky, a pretty pink, as out of sight the naked sun doth sink.
+  The errant clouds, feeling a tad abashed turn the sky a pretty pink as out of sight the naked sun doth sink.
 alignPoemLeft: true
 removePostcardPadding: false
 address: |-